codeverything/awesome-projects/README.md

  [Official Website](https://hacktoberfest.com)

 ### Rules:
-* Make a Issue before making a pull requests
+* Make a Issue before making a pull request
-* If the issue get assigned then proceed to make a pull request.
+* If the issue get assigned then proceed to make a PRs.
 * The Program doesn't contain any error and should be executable
 * Don't copy the code from other resources or exists already
 * Try to add a documentation comment in starting of the program 👇